------------ ------------

 Experience the cutting-edge of exotic fishing!

 Welcome to a world where the fishing options are seemingly limitless!
 In a single day, it is possible to troll the bluewater, jig the ledges, pop the reef, and so much more.
 If you’re skilled in the craft, try your luck spearfishing for marlin.
-Those who like to keep their head above water can practice the traditional Polynesian method of harpooning bull mahi as they are chased down from the boat.
+Those who like to keep their head above water can practice the traditional Polynesian method of throwing a hand spear at mahi-mahi as they are chased down from the boat.
 No matter your preferred angling method, you’ll find this trip to be an exciting odyssey to an idyllic South Pacific destination.

-Endless Quest's specialty is saltwater fly fishing.
-Countless hours of research, planning, and exploration have resulted in Endless Quest beginning the first to provide fly anglers the opportunity to experience this destination hidden in French Polynesia.
+My specialty is saltwater fly fishing which has lead me to over a dozen countries in search of fishing's final frontier.
+Countless hours of research, planning, and exploration have resulted in me being the first operator offering fly anglers the opportunity to experience this new destination hidden in French Polynesia.
 Having never seen someone fly fish, the native fishermen were initially skeptical if the technique would be successful in their waters.
 The out island locals quickly became believers as more than twenty species were caught on fly during the inaugural exploratory mission.

-When fly anglers think of fishing in the tropics, bonefish immediately come to mind.
-I’ve been lucky to land many nice bonefish in all three oceans, so they were low on my priority list heading into the inaugural out island trip.
+When fly anglers think of fishing in the tropics, bonefishing immediately comes to mind.
+I’ve been lucky to land many nice bonefish in all three warm oceans, so they were low on my priority list heading into the out island trip.
 That changed when I saw the studly dimensions of the bones.
-While the out island bonefish are lacking in numbers, they more than make up for it in size.
+While the French Polynesian bonefish are lacking in numbers, they more than make up for it in size.
 Several legit double-digit bones were sighted, but none were brought to hand.
-I managed to hook six exceptionally strong bones during the morning tide on a couple occasions.
+On a couple occasions, I managed to catch a half dozen exceptionally strong bones during the morning tide.
 My conclusion is that the fishery here can produce trophy bonefish of a lifetime, but there are not enough productive locations to target them heavily.

-The most exciting discovery during the exploratory visit was an abundance of blue triggerfish on the flats.
-These reef dwellers rarely enter shallow water elsewhere within their Indo-Pacific range.
-When blue triggers venture onto the flats, they are notably more paranoid than their peachface and mustache triggerfish counterparts.
-Only a handful of wading fly anglers have caught blue triggers worldwide, and I now feel extreme lucky to land the very first one that I saw.
-My luck changed the remainder of the exploratory trip as I spooked countless, had refusals from many, and lost eleven blue triggers for a multitude of reasons.
+Indo-Pacific triggerfish are all the rage in the world of saltwater fly fishing.
+I am a true trigger addict, so I was over the moon with excitement to discover an abundance of blue triggerfish on the out island flats.
+The reef-dwelling blue triggers rarely enter shallow water elsewhere within their Indo-Pacific range.
+When blue triggers venture onto the flats, they are notably more paranoid than their more publicized peachface and mustache triggerfish counterparts.
+Only a handful of wading fly anglers have caught blue triggers worldwide, and I now feel extremely fortunate to land the very first one that I saw.
+My luck changed the remainder of the exploratory trip as I spooked countless, had refusals from many, and hooked eleven blue triggers that escaped capture.
 I'm itching to solve the blue triggerfish puzzle and excited to help anglers join one of fly fishing’s most exclusive clubs!

-In contrast to the high degree of stealth and delicacy required to catch blue triggerfish, fly fishing for predators of the reef is hand-to-hand combat.
-Tossing large poppers and stickbaits with spinning rods is incredibly effective at drawing savage strikes.
+In contrast to the high degree of stealth and delicacy required to stalk blue triggerfish, fly fishing for predators of the reef is hand-to-hand combat.
+Anglers who choose not to toss hair & feathers with fly rods, will find casting large poppers and stickbaits with spinning rods incredibly effective at drawing savage strikes.
 You and your equipment are tested as these powerful fish retreat toward their coral hideouts.
 More than half of the large reef dwellers win the battle between angler and beast.
 Snapped leaders, straightened hooks, and broken rods are casualties of the tug-of-war!

-Endless Quest has developed a relationship with a local family that is experienced in accommodating visitors to their island.
-They provide wonderful Polynesian hospitality, comfortable lodging, and delicious homecooked meals.
-Unlike a traditional fishing lodge that houses many anglers, this trip provides an exclusive atmosphere making it a great choice for couples and close friends.
+I have developed a relationship with a local family that is experienced in accommodating visitors to their island.
+They provide welcoming Polynesian hospitality, comfortable lodging, delicious homecooked meals, and even Starlink satellite Wi-Fi.
+Unlike a traditional fishing lodge that houses many anglers, this trip provides an exclusive atmosphere making it a great choice for couples, families, and close friends.

-The farther of the family is known as the top conventional tackle angler in the islands and the son is a young-gun spearfisherman.
-Bluewater and reef fishing is done out of a custom Tahitian 28ft fiberglass boat that serves as a comfortable and stable platform for fishing.
-Accessing wade fishing areas requires navigating minefields of coral bommies, so a 20ft aluminum boat with a side door is used for easy boarding.
+The father of our Polynesian hosts is known as the top bluewater commercial fisherman in the islands and the son is a young-gun spearfisherman.
+Reef and bluewater fishing is done out of a custom Tahitian-built 28ft fiberglass boat that serves as a comfortable and stable angling platform.
+Accessing wade fishing areas requires navigating minefields of coral outcrops (bommies), so a 20ft aluminum boat with a side door is used for safe navigation and easy boarding.

-A detailed travel guide is available for those interested in joining the trip.
-Given the extreme fishing this trip provides, pre-trip planning is critical to success.
-Group participants are invited to attend several Zoom meetings where I will share my experience in trip preparation, gear selection, fishing techniques, and other travel topics specific to this expedition.
+Dealing with the logistics of traveling to remote international destinations can be a daunting task.
+I am a valuable resource to guide trip participants through the travel process.
+Given the extreme fishing this adventure provides, pre-trip preparation is critical to success.
+Participants will receive group emails and are invited to attend several Zoom meetings where I will share my experience in trip preparation, gear selection, fishing techniques, and other travel topics specific to this expedition.
+I’m excited to assist you in making this adventure to the South Pacific an epic memory that will last a lifetime.
 Please view a slideshow of the 2025 exploratory expedition.